sourcebot-dev/sourcebot/README.md

     A `.sourcebot` directory will be created and zoekt will begin to index the repositories found given `config.json`.

-6. Go to `http://localhost:3000` - once a index has been created, you can start searching.
+6. Go to `http://localhost:3000` - once an index has been created, you can start searching.

 ## Telemetry